nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. include:: /includes/tfm.txt

-Additionally, the sample requires an activated SIM card, and an LwM2M server such as `Leshan Demo Server`_ or `Coiote Device Management`_ server.
+Additionally, the sample requires an activated SIM card, and an LwM2M server such as `Leshan Demo Server`_ or AVSystem's `Coiote Device Management`_ server.
+To know more about the AVSystem integration with |NCS|, see :ref:`ug_avsystem`.

 Overview
 ********